xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-collector.md

 * Manual setup by setting up Credentials, Network Profiles, Agents and Collections
 * Importing configuration file from WAN Automation Engine (using WAE configuration migration tool)

-By default, Crosswork will provide a wizard based setup if Collector > Collections is selected and no existing configuration exists.
+By default, Crosswork will provide a wizard based setup if no existing configuration exists.

 ![Getting started with collection]({{site.baseurl}}/images/cp-getting-started-collection-wizard.png)